 The doctoral committee serves as the examiners for the prelim though, due to sabbaticals, resignations, and retirements, it may be necessary for a student to find a substitute committee member.
 The doctoral committee comprises five tenure-track faculty members-the faculty advisor and four committee members who are chosen by the student in consultation with the faculty advisor.
-At least two committee members must be from outside of the School of Journalism and Mass Communication and the Department of Life Sciences Communication-students often have three "outside" committee members, four on rare occasions.
+At least two committee members must be from outside of the field of communication (i.e. outside of the SJMC, Life Sciences Communication, and Communication Arts at UW-Madison and faculty in communication fields at other institutions).
+Students often have three "outside" committee members, four on rare occasions.
 Students should have selected their doctoral committee members by the time they submit their program proposals for review.
-If the composition of the committee changes between the time the doctoral program is approved and the student takes prelims, notify the Student Services Coordinator (LSC) or the Graduate Advisor (SJMC).
+If the composition of the committee changes between the time the doctoral program is approved and the student takes prelims, notify the Graduate Program Manager.